 “Fair Trade certification can't change cultural norms overnight, but it can negate the barriers to do so by boosting women above them.”

-This International Women’s Day, we say thank you to women everywhere who embody the #FairHer mission and inspire us to live and lead boldly.
+This International Women’s Day, we say thank you to women everywhere who inspire us to live and lead boldly.

 Learn more about how Fair Trade enables women all around the world to set and achieve big dreams.